chikuanghacker/learngit/readme.txt

-git is a wrsion control system git is free software
+git is a wrsion control system git is A free software
-Git is a distributed version control system
+Git is A distributed version control system
-Git is free software
+Git is  A free software